jasonhuh/CarND-Vehicle-Detection/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Initially, I encountered the problems where the detected position of vehicles was jumping around for each frame with some false positives.
-I resolved this issue by storing the deteced position of vehicles to a queue, and generating the final position of vehicles by averaging the accumulated positions through heatmap and label technique.
+I resolved this issue by storing the deteced positives (hot windows) to a queue, and generating the final position of vehicles by averaging the accumulated hot windows through heatmap and `label` function of `scipy.ndimage.measurements` library.

 The pipeline may fail if the application encounters the following scenarios:

+* A vehicle is not detected due to brightness, shadow or poor weather condition that either creates noise or hinders the system from detecting vehicles
-- A strangely looking vehicle that does not look similiar to train data.
+* A strangely looking vehicle that does not look similiar to train data.
-- Shadow or poor weather condition that createa

-I can further improve the application by the following actions:
+I can further improve the performance and/or accuracy of the application by the following actions:

-- Enhancing the training dataset to contain more diverse vehicle images and non-vehicle images.
+* Enhancing the training dataset to contain more diverse vehicle images and non-vehicle images.
-- Adjust the HOG parameters further to maximize the positive detections
+* Adjust the HOG parameters further to maximize the positive detections
+* Leverage *Kalman filter* which is a much more robust algorithm that uses a series of measurements observed overtime.
+* Instead of using the HOG features with SVC, use the YOLO real-time object detection
+* Instead of using the HOG features with SVC, use the SSD multibox approach